Federated Authentication

 Workforce Management APIs

-Connect to one of our Workforce Management APIs to retrieve extensive employee information about both current and terminated employees.
+Connect to one of our Workforce Management APIs to send and retrieve extensive employee information about both current and terminated employees.
 We recommend this option if you need detailed information about the user (such as job title or division).

 Workforce Management Export